hughobrien/psu-constitution/README.md

 	4. Promote good information flow within the organisation.

-	5. Responsible for the organisation and promotion of the events within the Union and of course the Union itself.
-The Events and PRO work in ensuring that in your time here at UL you experience a balance between your academic and social life.
+	5. Be responsible for the organisation and promotion of the events within the Union.

-	6. This officer will also help in maintaining our social network outlets; the website, Facebook and twitter.
+	6. Aid in maintaining information outlets such as online communication.

-	7. This officer will sit on the executive which meets once every two weeks.
+	7. Sit on the executive which meets once every two weeks.

-4. Faculties Officer:
+4. The Faculties Officer shall: TODO: still a position?

-	1. This position represents all faculties on the Executive and their own individual faculty on our Council.
+	1. Represent all faculties on the Executive and their own individual faculty on our Council.

-	2. They attend Executive meetings once every two weeks.
+	2. Attend Executive meetings once every two weeks.

-	3. They communicate to the exec the concerns and issues of their fellow faculty representatives.
+	3. Communicate to the Executive the concerns and issues of their fellow faculty representatives.

-	4. They have a vote at Exec on behalf of all the Faculties and on council on behalf of their own faculty.
+	4. Have a vote at Executive on behalf of all the Faculties and on council on behalf of their own faculty.

-5. Students Union Representative:
+5. The Students Union Representative:

-	1. Represents and communicates between the ULSU and PSU
+	1. Represents and communicates between the ULSU and PSU.

-	2. Has full voting rights on Executive on behalf of the greater student body
+	2. Has full voting rights on Executive on behalf of the greater student body.

-	3. The ULSU, through its representative on the PSU executive, shall endeavour to put forward the views of the ULSU so that fully informed decisions can be made by the PSU
+	3. Shall put forward the views of the ULSU so that fully informed decisions can be made by the PSU.

 6. The Clubs and Societies Officer:

-	1. There will be a Clubs and Societies Officer that sits on the PSU Executive, Clubs and Societies Executive, ULSU Executive and report to both councils.
+	1. There will be a Clubs and Societies Officer that sits on the PSU Executive, C&S Executive,  ULSU Executive and report to each council.
 The Clubs and Societies Officer, as a member of the PSU Executive will be full voting members and entitled to vote as part of the executive except for in the case of decisions directly effecting, and then it is their responsibility to ensure Clubs and Societies Council is consulted.

-7. Chairperson of Council:

-	1. Chairing PSU Council

-	2. Chairing General Meetings of the PSU Union

-	3. Responsible for calling Council meetings and forming the agenda with the input of other council and exec members

-	4. Attending scheduled Executive meetings

-	5. Maintaining a close working relationship with the other Council members

-	6. Working as part of the PSU Union team to ensure the effective democracy and engagement

-8. The Faculty Representatives:

-	1. Faculty Representatives from each academic faculty shall be elected at the AGM.

-	2. Faculty representatives shall serve as post-graduate representatives on Faculty Boards as nominees of the Postgraduate Students’ Union.

-	3. The Executive Committee shall be empowered to remove from office a faculty representative who regularly does not attend meetings of the committee(s) to which he/she was elected or appointed.

-	4. The term of office of a Faculty representative is one calendar year.

-	5. In the event of there being no Faculty Representative for a college, the President shall take on this role in addition to their normal duties.

-	6. They will sit on our council which meets four times a semester.

-	7. They liaise with the President during the department hubs that take place during the semester.

-	8. They will act as the closest point of contact for our Class Representatives, should any issues arise.

-	9. One Faculty Rep will be elected as the Faculties Officer on the PSU Executive.

-9. Graduate Entry School Representative:

-	1. Develop forums to get feedback from students for their particular area

-	2. Attends and participates at PSU Council and relevant council sub-committee meetings

-	3. Research and promote initiatives within UL and outside of UL that could benefit UL Students

-	4. Liaise with and meet regularly with the President to communicate arising issues within the Graduate Entry Medical School or Graduate Entry Law classes

-10. International Officer:

-	1. This person will sit on our council which meets four times a semester and will communicate with our executive, in particular our Events and PRO officer throughout the year in order to organise events and activities for our international postgraduates here on campus.

-	2. They will provide support for our international students.

-	3. They will also communicate with the International Office and Anne O'Dwyer in the Graduate school in order to ensure all international postgraduate students on campus are represented fully.

-11. PhD Officer:

-	1. The PhD Officer will support our PhD students here on campus.

-	2. This person will sit on our council which meets four times a semester.

-	3. Should any PhD specific issues arise, this person will assist the executive in coming to the best solution.

-	4. They will also work closely with the Events and PRO officer in order to hold events specifically for our PhD students to encourage them to get involved.

-12. Mary Immaculate Representative:
+TODO: dup paragraph

+7. Chairperson of Council shall:

+	1. Chair PSU Council

+	2. Chair General Meetings of the PSU Union

+	3. Be responsible for calling Council meetings and forming the agenda with the input of other council and exec members

+	4. Attend scheduled Executive meetings

+	5. Maintain a close working relationship with the other Council members

+	6. Work as part of the PSU Union team to ensure the effective democracy and engagement

+8. The Faculty Representatives shall:

+	1. Be elected from each academic faculty at the AGM.

+	2. Serve as post-graduate representatives on Faculty Boards as nominees of the Postgraduate Students’ Union.

+	3. The Executive Committee shall be empowered to remove from office a faculty representative who regularly does not attend meetings of the committee(s) to which they were elected or appointed.

+	4. Hold their term of office for one calendar year.

+	5. Have their role subsumed by the President in the event of there being no Faculty Representative for a college.

+	6. Sit on PSU Council which meets four times a semester.

+	7. Liaise with the President during the department hubs that take place during the semester.
+TODO: explain?

+	8. Act as the closest point of contact for our Class Representatives, should any issues arise.

+	9. Have one Faculty Representative be elected as the Faculties Officer on the PSU Executive.

+9. Graduate Entry School Representative shall:

+	1. Develop forums to get feedback from students for their particular area.

+	2. Attends and participates at PSU Council and relevant council sub-committee meetings.

+	3. Research and promote initiatives within UL and outside of UL that could benefit UL Students.

+	4. Liaise with and meet regularly with the President to communicate arising issues within the Graduate Entry Medical School or Graduate Entry Law classes.

+10. International Officer shall:

+	1. Sit on our council which meets four times a semester and will communicate with our executive, in particular our Events and PRO officer throughout the year in order to organise events and activities for our international postgraduates here on campus.

+	2. Provide support for our international students.

+	3. Communicate with the International Office and Anne O'Dwyer in the Graduate school in order to ensure all international postgraduate students on campus are represented fully.

+11. PhD Officer shall:

+	1. Support PhD students.

+	2. Sit on our council which meets four times a semester.

+	3. Assist the executive in coming to the best solution should any PhD related issues arise.

+	4. Work closely with the Events and PRO officer in order to hold events specifically for our PhD students to encourage them to get involved.

+12. Mary Immaculate Representative shall:

 	1. Be responsible for representing Mary Immaculate College postgraduate students and for promoting the PSU on the Mary Immaculate College Campus.

 	2. Attend Council meetings

-	2. They will encourage Mary Immaculate Postgraduate Students to get involved in events run by the PSU
+	2. Encourage Mary Immaculate Postgraduate Students to get involved in events run by the PSU

 ### Terms of Office

+#### President
-1. President: the term of office of the president shall be from the 1st of June to the 1st of June of the following year.
+The term of office of the president shall be from the 1st of June to the 1st of June of the following year.
 A week of handover is accounted for from the 1st of June.

+#### Other Executive Officers
-2. Other Executive Officers: the other Executive Officers shall hold office from the end of the Annual General Meeting of their election to the end of the Following AGM.
+The other Executive Officers shall hold office from the end of the Annual General Meeting of their election to the end of the Following AGM.

+#### College Representatives
-3. College Representatives: the College Representatives shall hold office from the end of the Annual General Meeting of their election to the end of the Following AGM.
+The College Representatives shall hold office from the end of the Annual General Meeting of their election to the end of the Following AGM.

 ## Schedule 5: PSU Motion to Clubs and Societies